fivefifteen/colortap/readme.md

 ## Related

- - [filebokz](https://github.com/fivefifteen/filebokz) - A tiny, dependency-free, highly customizable and configurable, easy to use file input with some pretty sweet features.
+ - [FileBokz](https://github.com/fivefifteen/filebokz) - A tiny, dependency-free, highly customizable and configurable, easy to use file input with some pretty sweet features.

- - [growfield](https://github.com/fivefifteen/growfield) - A tiny, dependency-free JavaScript module for making textarea elements grow with their content.
+ - [GrowField](https://github.com/fivefifteen/growfield) - A tiny, dependency-free JavaScript module for making textarea elements grow with their content.

- - [hashjump](https://github.com/fivefifteen/hashjump) - A tiny, dependency-free JavaScript module for handling anchor links and scrolling elements into view.
+ - [HashJump](https://github.com/fivefifteen/hashjump) - A tiny, dependency-free JavaScript module for handling anchor links and scrolling elements into view.

- - [kloner](https://github.com/fivefifteen/kloner) - A tiny, dependency-free JavaScript module for cloning/repeating elements.
+ - [Kloner](https://github.com/fivefifteen/kloner) - A tiny, dependency-free JavaScript module for cloning/repeating elements.

- - [minitaur](https://github.com/fivefifteen/minitaur) - The ultimate, dependency-free, easy to use, JavaScript plugin for creating and managing modals.

- - [peekfield](https://github.com/fivefifteen/peekfield) - A dependency-free, easy to use, JavaScript plugin for hiding and showing fields.

 ## License